 Finally that eggplant.
 Well, I Googled some recipes and found this Turkish Eggplant Casserole.
 My husband loved it and I will admit that I ate 1/4 of it. 😉

 Upgrading to Madness

-I was so happy with the first box that for my next delivery I upgraded to the larger “madness” box.
-This larger size costs $34, comes with 18 to 20 pounds of organic mixed fruits and veggies, and retails around $65 – $70.
-It is the perfect size to serve 4 to 5 people for one week.
+I was so happy with the first box that for my next delivery I upgraded to the larger “madness” box (also no longer an option under the new structure).
+This larger size costs $34, came with 18 to 20 pounds of organic mixed fruits and veggies and retailed around $65 – $70.
+It was the perfect size to serve 4 to 5 people for one week.